awsdocs/amazon-emr-management-guide/doc_source/emr-block-public-access.md

 Block public access is enabled and configured for each AWS Region for your AWS account\.
 In other words, each Region has a block public access configuration that applies to all clusters created by your account in that Region\.

+**Note**
+For accounts that created clusters in a Region before November 25, 2019, block public access is disabled by default in that Region\.
+To use this feature, you must manually enable and configure it\.
+For accounts that did not create an EMR cluster in a Region before this date, block public access is enabled by default in that Region\.

 ## Configure Block Public Access<a name="configure-block-public-access"></a>

 You can enable and disable block public access settings using the AWS Management Console, the AWS CLI, and the Amazon EMR API\.
 Settings apply across your account on a Region\-by\-Region basis\.